project-violet/violet/violet/app/README.md

 ### 3. Bookmark Management

 ### 4. Bloc Pattern?

-I hate it because it's just useless code.
+Refactoring?

+This project started three days after learning `Flutter`, so I don't know much about Flutter.
+If you fix my code, I will follow it.
+Thanks.